Jason2Brownlee/AlgorithmAfternoon/content/books/genetic_algorithm/chapter03.md

 3. **Population Size and Performance**: Repeat the previous test with different population sizes (e.g., 10, 50, 100).
 Observe and discuss how the population size affects the performance of the parallel hill climber.

-4. **Comparing with the Basic Hill Climber**: Compare the performance of the parallel hill climber with the basic hill climber from Part 2.
+4. **Comparing with the Basic Hill Climber**: Compare the performance of the parallel hill climber with the basic hill climber from Exercise 2.
 Discuss the advantages and disadvantages of each approach.